AkiraBrahe/BTX_ExpansionPack/README.md

 The mod is currently focused on improving the vehicle aspects of BattleTech Extended.
 This initial release for BEX 2.0 includes:
 - Playable vehicles with over 300 new variants, including VTOLs,
 - Improved and more varied vehicle rosters for all factions,
+- Vehicle factories with new vehicles available for purchase over time,
 - And various QoL features from previous versions, as well as new ones.

 Future updates will bring back the 100+ new 'Mechs and extend the timeline to the FedCom Civil War, among other things.